sunderedsystems/sunderedcore/docs/combat.md

 You must **commit** SD before rolling to attack or counter:

-- Declare how many SD you spend (up to your proficiency)
+- Declare how much Source (or Movement) you spend
 - On success: resolve as normal
 - On failure: SD are **lost**